Ramallah Center for Human Rights Studies: Tasamuh (Tolerance)

 The Tasamuh quarterly, first released in 2003, is an independent periodical dedicated to debates on tolerance and human rights issues in Palestine and the Arab region.
 It seeks to disseminate a contemporary illuminated culture through its assertion on the values of human rights and tolerance.
 It also tries to consider the current socio-political situation and to evaluate its impact on the reality of tolerance within the community.

 Professor Iyad Barghouti, the General Director of the Ramallah Center for Human Rights Studies is the chief editor of the Tasamuh periodical.

 Tasamuh consists four sections: studies and articles, reports, laws and legislations and culture.
 The reports section focuses on different human issues that all defend people's rights in practicing their freedoms.
 This is done through publishing reports that expose specific occurrences or research findings in the Arab world and discuss their impact on the state of tolerance.
 The laws and legislations section discusses subjects -not only theories- based on scientific research mainly related to human rights in the Arab societies.
 The cultural section consists of an essay on tolerance in the thought of an Arab or foreign intellectuals.
 This aims at demonstrating this noble concept as an ideology and as a practice.

 Four issues of Tasamuh are published each year.
 The first issue was published in December 2003.
 Main language of publication is Arabic.

 Writers of Tasamuh

 In addition to Palestinian writers, Tasamuh is also open to writers from the whole Arab world as well as to writers from the Diaspora.
 Recent issues included material written by authors from Lebanon, Saudi Arabia and Jordan as well as Arab writers living in France and UK.
 Young writers and researchers are contribute to Tasamuh.

-Journal Distribution

-Tasamuh journal has become one of the most demanded journals for local libraries, academic and cultural institutions in Palestine and throughout the Arab world.

-The journal's distribution reaches libraries of all districts, interested ministries, university libraries and civil society organizations, RCHRS partner groups throughout the Arab world.